 No, you need to have your original transcript sent to us directly from your school in a sealed envelop.
 If your school issues only one transcript for all future use, you may submit a copy but it must have been compared with and certified as a true copy of the original document by an appropriate school or government official.
 In this case, you will be asked to present the original document to the evaluator for verification once you arrive.

-Yes, HSU offers many opportunities for both domestic and international students to learn and experience diverse cultures in the world.
-We enjoy the International Education Week, Campus Dialogue on Race, International Cultural Festival, and other events with multicultural aspects, which of course international students can be part of.
+Yes, Humboldt offers many opportunities for both domestic and international students to learn and experience diverse cultures in the world.
+We enjoy the International Education Week, Campus & Community Dialogue on Race, International Cultural Festival, and other events with multicultural aspects, which of course international students can be part of.
 Also, you can join the Global Connections Club and hang out with other students who want to share cultures.
 If you are worried about your academic skills, the Learning Center provides workshops and one-on-one assistance on writing, reading, note-taking strategies and other study skills.
 They have a language skills specialist who can help you with language difficulties as well.